 These types do affect the children in different ways, both in positive and negative manners.

-Authoritarian parenting is one that's typically labeled as "cruel" and heartless, where they practice tough love, and they follow the mantra of having children seen and not heard.
+Authoritarian parenting is one that's typically labeled as "cruel" and "heartless", where they practice tough love, and they follow the mantra of having children be seen and not heard.
 Essentially the parent is the one that's in charge, and the child obeys.
 This one typically involves having strict rules, a refusal to discuss the issues, using the word no frequently, and punishments for bad behaviors.

 You also have authoritative parenting, which is often mistaken for authoritarian, but not as bad.
 It is the most effective type of parenting style according to psychologists, which combines a strong hand in a velvet glove, where they will perform strong hand direction and expectation, but also works to empower the kid, making them responsible for what they do.
 This is a typical parenting style of most middle-class Americans.

 Then there is permissive parenting.
 These are the parents that are easygoing, who raise their children in a free-range manner or let them do whatever they want.
-It's when the focus is love and very little levels of discipline, and there are super few rules.
+It's when the focus is love and very little levels of discipline, and there are very few rules.
 It also may be avoiding the rule enforcement as well.
-Typically, it's high responsiveness, and low on demanding.
+Typically, it's high on responsiveness, and low on demanding.
 The parents tend to be warm and accepting, rarely punish their kids, set very few limits, and don't exert a ton of control.

-How It Can Affect A Child
+How Each Style Can Affect A Child

-Here's the thing, how you respond to your child does affect how they make decisions in life, how successful they are, and even how they understand the world around them.
+How you respond to your child does affect how they make decisions in life, how successful they are, and even how they understand the world around them.
 Parents, in essence, are the first teacher, and they have to give an instruction that allows them to be successful.
 It's also important to realize that you unintentionally influence a child through your actions, and since children are prone to following their parents, you essentially are in charge of the future that they have.
 Finally, parents are in charge of the social interactions and the like, which does shape their behavior.

 Those children that are from authoritative parents are smart and high in intelligence, which they associate as a positive thing, so they typically follow through with good academic performance and low amounts of delinquency.
 But, these children are very unhappy, have very low self-esteem, and they tend to keep to themselves.
 This is because of the pressure from parents forcing them to be successful.